 - Distill analysis patterns, domain modelling patterns, and patterns for decoupling in distributed systems

-- Senior devs & architects
+- Senior engineers & architects